UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 type: slides
 ---

-# Introduction to Dataframes and Tidy Data
+# Introduction to Dataframes and Pandas

 Notes: In this module you will be introduced to data frames, tidy data, the python pandas package and learn how to manipute data into a new form.